jetm/git-recommended-uses/git-recommended-uses.md

 4. Git redefined how to use a Control Version software and the world was used to Centralized approach.
 It's not Subversion, but it can be used similar.

 ---

-# Expectations

-* I expect from this presentation you can take some knowledge and apply it to your frequent Git routine.

-???

-Just one expectation.

----

-# Introduction

---

-### * Little Git History

---

-### * Why Git and no another SCM

----